Brandonchia/ReproducibleReseach/README.md

 # ReproducibleReseach
-Only for the projects and assignments in Reproducible
+Only for the projects and assignments in Reproducible Research